 Storing Leftovers

-If you happen to have leftover Baked Honey Marinated Cod, let it cool to room temperature, then store it in an airtight container in the fridge.
-It’ll stay fresh and tasty for up to two days, making for a quick and healthy meal option later in the week.
+If you have any leftovers from your Baked Honey Marinated Cod Recipe, store them in an airtight container in the refrigerator.
+They’ll stay fresh for up to 2 days, making for a quick and easy second meal.

 Freezing